nigelgold/nigelgold/README.md

 - 👋 Hi, I’m @nigelgold
 - 👀 I’m interested in ...
 CyberSecurity and Software Development.
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Python, Linux
 - 💞️ I’m looking to collaborate on ...
 Security/cloud engineering projects
 - 📫 How to reach me ...